lupyuen/nuttx-sg2000/README.md

-ping      - send ICMP ECHO_REQUEST to network host printenv  - print environment variables protect   - enable or disable FLASH write protection pxe       - commands to get and boot from pxe reset     - Perform RESET of the CPU run       - run commands in an environment variable save      - save file to a filesystem setenv    - set environment variables setexpr   - set environment variable as the result of eval expression showvar   - print local hushshell variables
+ping      - send ICMP ECHO_REQUEST to network host printenv  - print environment variables protect   - enable or disable FLASH write protection pxe       - commands to get and boot from pxe files random    - fill memory with random pattern reset     - Perform RESET of the CPU run       - run commands in an environment variable save      - save file to a filesystem saveenv   - save environment variables to persistent storage setenv    - set environment variables setexpr   - set environment variable as the result of eval expression showvar   - print local hushshell variables